top of page

 Three-Point Estimation

-Considers best-case, most likely, and worst-case scenarios
+Considers best-case, most likely, and worst-case scenarios to calculate a cost range.

 Moderate to High

-Projects with uncertain or variable factors
+Projects with high uncertainty or variability.

 Expert Judgment

-Relies on the experience of professionals
+Relies on the expertise of seasoned professionals.

 Variable